 - Avoid areas with lots of bugs (anchor awaaaaayyyy from the mangroves!)

 - No perfume/fragrances.
 Easy, since we mostly think they literally stink.

 - Stay put from dusk to dawn.
 This is when malarial mosquitoes are primarily active; we’ll plan our activity to try and ensure being inside the well screened boat during those times.
 Since we’ll be in islands without electricity, I don’t think it will be hard.

 - TEST.
 We have 20 test kits (these are from Buzz Off, too): if anyone shows a sign of fever, they get tested.
 It’s a simple finger prick that you measure on a card.
 Pleasantly dummy proof.

 - TREAT.
 If malaria is indicated, we begin treatment.
 There’s enough Malarone on Totem for multiple courses.
 In fact, it’s probably an overkill quantity.
 I’m OK with that.

 - Take off!
-We’d head for a clinic the second anyone is diagnosed.
+We’d head for a clinic the second anyone has a positive test.
 Just because we can handle starting treatment doesn’t mean we think we should play doctor.
 Our medical kit is oversupplied if anything; the bigger problem then is the distance to a clinic that will have trained staff.

 I can’t help worst-case-scenarioing on this.
 What if Jamie and I are both infected?
 I know from experience it can make you completely non-functional.
 It’s one of the reasons we’re hoping to find buddy boats who are also headed on this route, which is a big stretch from the beaten path.

-In the grand scheme of things, we don’t think we’re taking a risk here.
+In the grand scheme of things, we don’t think we’re taking a risk by avoiding anti-malarial drugs.
 Feel free to disagree.